RingCentral pricing: Hidden fees + 6 Other things to know

 Is RingCentral HIPAA compliant?

-Yes, RingCentral is HIPAA compliant.
-But you’ll need to reach out to its customer support team and request a Business Associate Agreement, also known as BAA, if you want to access your clients’ Protected Health Information, PHI.
+Yes, RingCentral is a HIPAA-compliant VoIP provider.
+But you’ll need to request a Business Associate Agreement, also known as BAA, if you want to access your clients’ Protected Health Information, PHI.

 What are users saying about RingCentral’s pricing?

 Users say RingCentral looks affordable upfront, but ends up being expensive.
-One said they were locked into a two-year contract they didn’t remember signing and had to keep paying for extra numbers and users they didn’t need.
-Other users mention they’re unable to cancel at all, and continue to get charged every month.
+One user said they were locked into a two-year contract they didn’t remember signing and had to keep paying for extra numbers and users they didn’t need.
+Other users mention they’re unable to cancel at all and continue to be charged every month.

-No. RingCentral is a communications solution that can make and receive VoIP calls using the internet and one of your devices.
+No. RingCentral is a communications solution that lets you make and receive VoIP calls using the internet and one of your devices.

 5/5 - (7 votes)